SuniAnalytics/Election_Analysis/README.md

 		- Script should be generalized be able to process above dataset changes and also make it dynamic to aggreate results at multiple levels
 		- Currently script is fixed to analyse results at a county level as shown below.
-There is scope to automate it by reading field names from the file
+There is scope to automate it by reading field names from the file and output the result based on type and level of election.
+E.g. senate

 ![](https://github.com/SuniAnalytics/Election_Analysis/blob/main/Resources/Screenshot_Codechange.jpg)